7 Days / From $3,599 / Call: 1-888-565-7158

 Reserve This Trip

-Designed for advanced intermediate skiers that are looking to take their skiing level to the next step with highly trained professionals in a fun laid back environment while exploring the top ski resorts in beautiful Central Chile!
+Designed for advanced-intermediate skiers who are looking to take their skiing ability to the next level with highly trained professionals in a fun, laid back environment while exploring the top ski resorts in beautiful Central Chile!

-Fine tune your ski skills and technique in the resorts of Portillo, La Parva, El Colorado, Valle Nevado and unforgettable days in our favorite ski area Nevados de Chillan.
+Fine tune your ski skills and technique in the resorts of Portillo, La Parva, El Colorado, and Valle Nevado.
+Get a taste of Santiago, Chile, recently ranked by the New York Times as one of the must visit cities in South America.

 PowderQuest wants to help you become more confident in your skiing, learn how to find the better snow, and most importantly have more fun and be safe when in the mountains.
 All of this is accomplished while enjoying some of the world’s most amazing landscapes and enjoying Chilean culture, red wine and outstanding meals.

-- 7 night, 8 day-instructional ski adventure tour in Chile
+- 6 night, 7 day-instructional ski adventure tour in Chile

 - 8 guests maximum, with 2 bilingual certified ski instructors-guides at your side Meet our guides